interacto/interacto.github.io/v2/src/docs/angular-integration.md

 </div>
 ```

-In this code the directive has no value, so that it creates a partial binder and triggers and event with it.
-This event corresponds to the `clickBinder` directive that calls the method `binderClickLoad` with as parameters the created partial binder (the event `$event`) and additional parameters (here `m`). `binderClickLoad` looks like:
+In this code the directive `ioClick` has no value, so that it creates a partial binder and triggers an Angular event with it.
+This event corresponds to the `clickBinder` directive that calls the method `binderClickLoad` with as parameters the created partial binder (the event `$event`) and additional parameters (here `m`). `binderClickLoad` now looks like:

 ```ts
 // in your component